 Oculus Link and Oculus Air Link allows you to use your Quest or Quest 2 to play PC VR games, opening up a world of high quality content that you simply won’t find on the Quest Store.
 Here’s a breakdown of the Oculus Link and Air Link recommended hardware specs and what you’ll need to use Quest and Quest 2 to play Rift and SteamVR games on your PC.

 Oculus Quest & Quest 2 Recommended PC Specs (Oculus Link & Air Link)

-You’ll need a reasonably powerful PC to play Rift and Steam games on Quest via Oculus Link, though many modern gaming PCs with NVIDIA or AMD graphics cards will fit the bill.
-Here’s what you’ll need for Quest to work on PC.
+You’ll need a reasonably powerful PC to play Rift and Steam games on Quest via Oculus Link & Air Link, though many modern gaming PCs with NVIDIA or AMD graphics cards will fit the bill.
+Here’s the PC hardware you’ll need for Quest and Quest 2 to work on PC.

 Not Currently Supported